ariesbabu/ocp-gitp/docs/ocp_ntnx_hci/ocp_csi.md

     export KUBECONFIG=/home/ubuntu/ocpuserXX/auth/kubeconfig
     ```

-3. Create a kubernetes secret that the StorageClass can use to access the Nutanix HCI storage
+3. Create two kubernetes secret that the StorageClass can use to access the Nutanix HCI storage

     Use the following Secret configuration script, modify required fields (highlighted)